IMED 625: Principles of Clinical Research

 IMED 645: Introduction to Biostatistics in Clinical Investigation

 This course introduces statistical concepts and techniques commonly encountered in medical research.
 Previous coursework in statistics or experience with statistical packages are not a requirement.
 Topics to be discussed include study design, probability, comparing sample means and proportions, survival analysis, and sample size/power calculations.
 The computer lab will incorporate lecture content into practical application by introducing the statistical software package SPSS to describe; analyze data.
 A personal laptop is required for course.
 Course has limited enrollment.
 Consent of instructor required.
-Course Director: Henry Binder, M.D.
+Course Director: Eugene Shapiro, M.D.

 IMED 655: Writing Your First Big Grant Proposal